Brazil confirms first case of South African variant, makes room for soaring COVID-19 deaths

 SAO PAULO: Brazil has recorded its first confirmed case of the highly contagious coronavirus variant discovered in South Africa, a fresh danger sign for a country already ravaged by the world's worst daily death toll and scrambling to make space for burials.

-Sao Paulo, the country's biggest city, on Wednesday said it would begin opening some 600 new graves per day, well beyond the record of 426 burials in a day on Mar 30.
+Sao Paulo, the country's biggest city, on Wednesday (Apr 7) said it would begin opening about 600 new graves per day, well beyond the record of 426 burials in a day on Mar 30.
 The city is also preparing plans for a "vertical cemetery," a crypt with 26,000 drawer-like graves that can be build in 90 days once approved.

 The detection of the South African variant adds to concerns that a brutal COVID-19 wave battering Brazil may keep breaking grim records for weeks to come.
 On Tuesday, the Health Ministry reported a single-day record of 4,195 deaths.